 What platforms use hashtags?

 All social media platforms use hashtags, but some more than others.
 The main channels for hashtags are Twitter, Instagram and Pinterest.
-Although you can use hashtags on Facebook, this tends to decrease engagement on your posts.
+Although you can use hashtags on Facebook, it’s not something that is commonly used.

 What should I write in my hashtags?

-The most important thing is that they are the type of thing someone might search for – this is the whole point of hashtags.
-For example, a couple planning their wedding might search Instagram for #WeddingIdeas.
-They are probably not, however, going to search for #WeddingDressSale7January2018.
-Make your hashtags short and snappy, and consider whether someone might search for that term.
+The most important thing is to remember someone might search for a hashtag – this is the whole point of hashtags.
+For example, a couple planning their wedding might search Instagram or Pinterest for #WeddingIdeas.
+They are probably not, however, going to search for #WeddingDressSale7January2021.
+Make your hashtags are short and snappy and consider whether someone might search for that term.